-We exceeded the Recommended Upper Limit (RUL) for sodium.
+We did not exceed the Recommended Upper Limit (RUL) for sodium.
 For healthy individuals the sodium intake from water is not important, because a much greater intake of sodium takes place from salt in the diet.
 However sodium levels above the RUL may be of concern to individuals on a sodium restricted diet.